-The giving mapping destinations within Upload Dataset work exactly like the mappings within a form (such as an Online Giving form) - and in fact use the same engine to import the data.
+The giving mapping destinations in Upload Dataset work exactly like the mappings in a form (such as an Online Giving form) and will use the same engine to import the data.

-Leveraging a Source Format, Planned and Pledged gifts should be imported first.
-This allows for Received gifts to then be imported, fulfilling any of the planned or pledged gifts.
+Using a source format, first import planned and pledged gifts.
+This enables received gifts to then be imported, fulfilling any of the planned or pledged gifts.
 Once the hard-credited gifts have been imported, soft credit can be imported.

 Historical Gift Imports - Recommended Method

 There are several methods to import historical gift data into Slate and have it all tied together.
-Our recommended approach is to import External IDs for every pledge, planned gift, and gift.
-This allows for the most flexibility for future imports - enabling easy updates if an import is completed and several fields were inadvertently left out.
+Our recommended approach is to import external IDs for every pledge, planned gift, and gift.
+This provides the most flexibility for future imports and enables easy updates if an import is completed with several fields inadvertently excluded.

-Importing in the following order - and as separate files - will make mapping the imports more manageable - as well as allow for the appropriate fulfilling of planned and pledged gifts:
+Importing in the following order - and as separate files - make mapping the imports more manageable and provides for the appropriate fulfillment of planned and pledged gifts: